Was created as an accident.

 - It is best not to spay or neuter this ferret before they reach a year old because it can reduce their lifespan.

-- Angora ferrets tend to be extremely outgoing and friendly towards their family.
+- Angora ferrets tend to be extremely outgoing and friendly toward their family.
 They seek out ways to get attention, and they are not typically aggressive.

 The angora ferret’s scientific name is Mustela furo.
 While European polecats and North American black-footed ferrets are separate species, “Mustela furo” refers to all domesticated pet ferrets.
 There is no difference scientifically between the species, and the separation of angora ferrets is simply to describe their fur.